eye-division/susanmoxley/_posts/2017-06-09-emotional-health--mental-wellbeing-a-kaleidoscope-view-to-supporting-the-supporters-around-vulnerable-children.md

 There is (still) a debate to be had nationally, about how to resource and systematize the maintaining of ALL adults in a team around a child so that they remain healthy, objective and able to stay the course, without frazzling away into oblivion.

+Experts would refer to [**Psychodynamic Theory &** Relational]((https://mulberrybush.org.uk/the-work-of-mbs/#.WzISzdVKiM8))&nbsp;Practice.
+To many parents, this would simply be about 'team skills'&nbsp; and 'Mental Health'.

-Experts would refer to [**Psychodynamic **](https://mulberrybush.org.uk/the-work-of-mbs/#.WzISzdVKiM8)Theory & [**Relational**](https://www.annafreud.org/what-we-do/our-help-for-children-and-families/our-clinical-work-and-projects/our-work-with-adoptive-families-and-looked-after-children/special-guardianship-and-post-adoption-support-services/) Practice.
-Projection is commonplace in meetings between adults, as well as when the child is in the room.
+[**Projection** ](https://www.urbandictionary.com/define.php?term=Projection)is commonplace in meetings between adults, as well as when the child is in the room.
 Learning who's feelings belong to whom, and why, is something I have learned is incredibly important when trying to get things done and, stay whole.

-To many parents, this would simply be about 'team skills'&nbsp; and 'Mental Health'.

 The key point is, such concepts can be an key influence in any group process, and are as strong a factor in individuals wearing a professional hat, as they are when wearing a parent-carer one.
-Deployed consciously and wisely, they can be helpful in brokering agreements, garnering stakeholder buy-in and ultimately, facilitate the reaching of outcomes, which all parties experience as useful.
+Deployed consciously and wisely, they can be helpful in brokering agreements, garnering stakeholder buy-in and ultimately facilitate the reaching of outcomes, which all parties experience as useful.&nbsp;

+Left unchecked and unprocessed, they are a route to ill health for the adult, and poor outcomes for the child.

 **Early Help** Offers from Local Authorities are variable.&nbsp; By and large, parents of Young People with SEND, can find these off -putting because the entire process sits in a Safeguarding frame.
 Engagement is frequently led by professionals used to driving any 'assessment' of Help, through the lens of Child Protection.&nbsp; The paid Professionals in a Team around the Child, do not have to make recourse to anything of this nature, in order to update their task-specific knowledge, remain healthy and continue to act objectively, in the best interests of the child.

 A national offer is needed which is equitable in its access (and includes Teachers' Wellbeing alongside Clinicians & Social Workers), is not workplace or seniority -specific, sits outside of Safeguarding and crucially, recognise the Parent-Carer as part of the team.

-It's about the professional-level practice skills, and emotional load, demanded of Team members, regardless of their 'job' title.
+It's about supporting the professional-level practice skills, and emotional load, demanded of all Team members around a child, regardless of their 'job' title.

 I am in dialogue with a range of professionals in Health, Education, Therapeutic services and the Public Sector, as well as with Parent-Carers, to raise awareness of this issue and seek to trigger a systems-level intervention.